Page de couverture de These Walls

 En confirmant votre achat, vous acceptez les conditions d'utilisation d'Audible et la déclaration de confidentialité d'Amazon.
 Des taxes peuvent s'appliquer.

-“A critical intervention in the high stakes debate about the social value of jails and what we could do instead to create safety and justice." ?Alex Vitale, author of The End of Policing
+“A critical intervention in the high stakes debate about the social value of jails and what we could do instead to create safety and justice.” —Alex Vitale, author of The End of Policing

-For nearly a century, the Rikers Island jail complex has stood on a 413-acre man-made island in the East River of New York.
+For nearly a century, the Rikers Island jail complex has stood on a 413-acre manmade island in the East River of New York.
 Today it is the largest correctional facility in the city, housing eight active jails and thousands of incarcerated individuals who have not yet been tried.
 It is also one of the most controversial and notorious jails in America.

-As Fedderly dug deeper and spoke to more people involved, however, she discovered that the consensus was hardly universal.
-Among architects at megafirms tasked with redesigns that reconcile profits and progress, the members of law enforcement working to stop incarceration cycles in community hot spots, the reformers and abolitionists calling for change, and, most wrenchingly, the incarcerated and formerly incarcerated individuals whose lives will be most affected, some agreed that closing Rikers was a step in the right direction, but many were quick to point out that Rikers was being replaced, not removed.
-There was frustration that the presence of new jails would disrupt neighborhoods, and that the city’s resources should be invested in effective crime prevention and rehabilitation in communities to stop the incarceration cycle.
+Which is why, when mayor Bill de Blasio announced in 2017 that Rikers would be closed within the next decade, replaced with four newly designed jails located within the city boroughs, the surface reaction seemed largely positive.
+Many were enthusiastic, including Eva Fedderly, a journalist focused on the intersections of social justice and design, who was covering the closure and its impact for Architectural Digest.
+But as Fedderly dug deeper and spoke to more people involved, she discovered that the consensus was hardly universal.
+Among architects tasked with redesigns that reconcile profits and progress, the members of law enforcement working to stop incarceration cycles in community hot spots, the reformers and abolitionists calling for change, and, most wrenchingly, the incarcerated and formerly incarcerated people whose lives will be most affected, some agreed that closing Rikers was a step in the right direction, but many were quick to point out that Rikers was being replaced, not removed.
 On one point, however, there was firm agreement: whatever the outcome, the world would be watching.

 ©2023 Eva Fedderly (P)2023 Simon & Schuster Audio